stephanfowler/nft-surface/client/README.md

-# NFT Surface - client site
+# NFT Surface - client application

 The frontend is built with next.js and is deployable on [Vercel](https://vercel.com/) (recommended), [Netflify](https://www.netlify.com/), etc.